wimlds/online-meetups/README.md

 The WiMLDS guide to running online meetups.
 This is a work-in-progress -- we are looking for contributions!

+What is WiMLDS?
+The mission of Women in Machine Learning & Data Science (WiMLDS) is to support and promote women and gender minorities who are practicing, studying or are interested in the fields of machine learning and data science.
+Learn more at [wimlds.org](http://wimlds.org).

 ### How to run an online meetup